SeanCBlue652/Project_1/documentation/ReadMe.txt

-This project was created in collaboration by:
+This project was originally created in collaboration by:

 Suhaib Ansari, Jianpeng Li, Brian Cheung, Ellen Vandewater.

+The updated version 2 of this Battleship was created by:

+Sean Cunningham, Samuel Gilchrist, Jacob Johnston, Peter Tso.
+Tao Yang.

 =============================================